evannetwork/evannetwork.github.io/dev/security.md

 ---
-title: "Security"
+title: "Permissioning"
 ---
-# Security and Smart Contract Access Delegation (SCAD)
+# Permissioning and Smart Contract Access Delegation (SCAD)

 ## About
-To ensure that contents stored can be read by all related parties and cannot be read or even manipulated by unrelated parties, the Smart Contracts of evan.network utilize multiple security approaches.

-These approaches have the following responsibilities:
+The safety and integrity of your files and information is always paramount.
+It is furthermore imperative to have a reliable permissioning system in place, in order to facilitate access to crucial content.

+Since evan.network is an open ecosystem involving many participants, permissions sometimes have to be given trans organizational (allowing externals to access internal company data), adding another level of complexity.

+With that mind the SCAD (Smart Contract Access Delegation) is built around certain main concepts:
-- prevent undesired contract manipulation
+- prevent malicious contract manipulation
-- prevent contract content from being led to third parties
+- prevent contract content from being illegally accessed by third parties
-- enable access to contract content without exchanging keys for every piece of data stored in contracts
+- granularly define access and role definitions

+In terms of usability, this mechanism is also designed to make interaction with smart contracts not only secure, but also as swift as possible.

+Usually, parties wishing to engage each other on the evan.network have to exchange their respective keys first, which is a manual process.

+Through the smart contract delegation system different parties can avoid having to go through this tedious process for every shred of data, thereby enabling a dynamic and flexible workflow.

 ## Key Exchange
 By default, any data stored in [Smart Contracts](/dev/smart-contracts) is encrypted.
 This is also true for [profiles](/tutorial/create-identity), [Digital Twins](/dev/dgitial-twin) and other tools.
 As a result, it is impossible for others to read data in external contracts.
 Profiles can't read each others contacts etc. People can't even send each other [BMail](/tutorial/mailbox) messages.